Acting on behalf of another person

 Mandates can be granted in Suomi.fi e-Authorizations by persons over the age of 18, who have a Finnish personal identity code and who can identify themselves in the service with Finnish identification tokens.

 The estate of a deceased person with no business ID cannot mandate anyone to manage the estate’s affairs.
 If an estate of the deceased has a business ID, the estate can grant mandates via the Mandate service provided by officials.
+More information on the Acting on behalf of a company or an organisation page

 You cannot use services that use Suomi.fi e-Authorizations service on behalf of another person in the following situations: